Pesticide Use in the Lawn and Garden

 Proper pesticide spill management includes following the “3 Cs”: Control-Contain-Cleanup (Figure 3).

 Control: In order to prevent a pesticide spill from contaminating non-target sites, it must first be controlled.
-This includes stopping the pesticide spill from getting worse by up-righting any overturned containers or bags, for example.
+This means stopping the pesticide spill from getting worse.
+Examples might include up-righting any overturned containers or bags or repairing a leaking spray rig hose.

 Using material that will soak up the pesticide is the easiest way to clean up liquid, and granules can be swept or scooped up.
 Do not use a garden hose to wash a spilled pesticide off of a driveway or sidewalk into a street.
 Keep kitty litter or other absorbent material in your pesticide storage location for such emergencies.

-If the spill accident happens near water or does get into water, you should contact the Nebraska Department of Environmental Quality (state agency responsible for protecting environmental resources) at (402) 471-2186 or (877) 253-2603; the Nebraska Department of Agriculture (state agency responsible for pesticide regulations) at (402) 471-2394; and the Nebraska Game and Parks Commission, (state agency dealing with fisheries and other wildlife) at (402) 471-1111.
-For emergencies you can contact the Emergency Highway Help Line for the Nebraska State Patrol at (800) 525-5555.
+If the spill accident happens near water or does get into water, contact the Nebraska Department of Environmental Quality (state agency responsible for protecting environmental resources) at (402) 471-2186 or (877) 253-2603; the Nebraska Department of Agriculture (state agency responsible for pesticide regulations) at (402) 471-2351; and the Nebraska Game and Parks Commission, (state agency dealing with fisheries and other wildlife) at (402) 471-1111.
+For emergencies, contact the Emergency Highway Help Line for the Nebraska State Patrol at (800) 525-5555.

 Cleanup: After the pesticide is contained, it should be cleaned up according to the label.
 Whether it’s a commercial pesticide or one available for homeowner use, always protect yourself with the appropriate Personal Protective Equipment (PPE) as recommended on the label when cleaning up a spill.

 When faced with a pesticide spill, there are many phone numbers you can call for assistance.
-The pesticide label itself should have a 24-hour emergency help line.
-For larger spills, you can contact your county emergency office or CHEMTREC (800-424-9300), which handles questions about pesticide emergencies.
+The pesticide label should provide a 24-hour emergency help line, or you can contact the Nebraska State Patrol.

 Specific cleanup recommendations include: